 Beyond my affection for such home-cooked family favourites as vegetarian samosas, Goan coconut curry, Banoffee pie, crispy potatoes and fried sweet bananas, there are many more treats to try while on safari with us.
 To name a few:

 Nyama Choma.
 As fun to say as it is to eat, this is a term for well marinated, succulent meats from the nearby highland ranches.
 Nyama Choma is often the meal of choice when one celebrates a very special occasion, like going on safari!

 Sukuma Wiki.
 Made from simmered kale, tomatoes and whatever organic vegetables are in season.
 This beloved dish may also include whatever ingredients remain in the pantry be week’s end, hence this dish’s literal meaning, “end of the week.”
 One of my personal favourites, and healthy to boot.

 Ugali.
 A popular, some might say essential side dish is a helping of this corn porridge that holds its shape and is thus often a finger food.
-Bland to some, but for East Africans this maize is amazing.
+Bland to some, but for East Africans (and me!) this maize is amazing.